 |Do you have the right skills for the role of a project manager?
 Take up this PMP® Practice Test and assess yourself!|

 These strategies are implied only when certain events occur.
 The execution of these strategies happens only under certain predefined conditions.
 The team waits for sufficient warning signals before implementing these strategies.
 These signals could be missing the milestones work items or deadlines etc.

-These strategies includes using Financial reserves, Staffing reallocations and implementing Workarounds to minimize the loss, repair the damage to the extent possible and prevent recurrence.
+These strategies include using Financial reserves, Staffing reallocations, and implementing Workarounds to minimize the loss, repair the damage to the extent possible and prevent a recurrence.